rahuldave/stories/content/lawoflargenumbers.md

-14. A permalink to this thread is here: <https://stories.univ.ai/lawoflargenumbers/>.
+14. Permalink to thread here: <https://stories.univ.ai/lawoflargenumbers/>!
 And if you would like to learn Data Science and AI, check out our programs at <https://univ.ai/programs/>, and the thread <https://twitter.com/rahuldave/status/1424793241019428864> (discounts inside).

 ![](/lawoflargenumbers/14.png)